 - In door casings

-Frequently, the carpenter ant problem begins in your lawn and the nests in your house are its satellites.
+Frequently, the carpenter ant problem begins around your home and the nests in your house are its satellites.
 The ants will hitch their way in through firewood or in search of food, creeping in around doors, windows or crevices around electrical cables and plumbing.
 Shrubs or tree branches right by your home can also act as an easy pathway in.

 What Carpenter Ants Are After